xcart/xcart-docs/_pages/kb_en/payments/paypal/setting_up_paypal_payments_pro.md

       3. Paste the configuration bundle from clipboard into the appropriate field on the connection settings and click **Deploy**.
         ![xc5_pp_pro_deploy.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_deploy.png)

         The module will take a few moments to deploy the configuration.
 Once the process is complete, you will see a success message at the top of the page.
-You will also notice that the PayPal Payments Pro method has been imported into the X-Cart store from X-Payments:
+You will also notice that the PayPal Payments Pro method (renamed in our case to "Debit or Credit card") has been imported into the X-Cart store from X-Payments:
         ![xc5_pp_pro_deployed0.png]({{site.baseurl}}/attachments/ref_6k1NvzJp/xc5_pp_pro_deployed0.png)